fahmi-ayari/Secure-CI-CD-pipeline-with-jenkins/README.md

 -Docker
 -Docker Pipeline Step

-we need to configure the credentials settings also :
+we need to configure the credentials settings also( used to link the multiple services together) :
 ![Architecture Diagram](images/Screenshot%202025-04-16%20144952.png)

 then,configure the system and tools parametres.

-for the **pipeline** you can find it attached above with the docker file and the deployement-file.
+for the **Jenkins pipeline** you can find it attached above with the docker file and the deployement-file.

 finaly, building the pipeline as you can see it's successfully builded !!
 ![Architecture Diagram](images/Screenshot%202025-04-15%20204955.png)